Cave's homer, 4 RBIs help Twins complete sweep of Giants - WHIZ News

 Giants: LHP Carlos Rodón (12-6, 2.81 ERA) will face the Padres on Monday in the opener of a three-game series at home.
 The two-time All-Star is 4-0 with a 1.44 ERA in his last five starts.
 He threw a three-hitter with 12 strikeouts in a 3-1 victory at San Diego on July 9.

-Twins: RHP Dylan Bundy (7-6, 4.56) will take the mound Monday as Minnesota opens a three-game series with the Red Sox at Target Field.
+Twins: RHP Dylan Bundy (7-6, 4.56) takes the mound Monday as Minnesota opens a three-game series with the Red Sox at Target Field.
 In their first meeting this season, Bundy gave up one run in 5 1/3 innings on April 18 as the Twins won 8-3 in Boston.

 More AP baseball: https://apnews.com/MLB and https://twitter.com/AP_Sports